-Requirements for the handling of alarms, technical services and structure of the RVRC are contained in BS EN 50518, BS 9518, BS 8591 and BS 5979.
+NOTE Requirements for the handling of alarms, technical services and structure of the RVRC are contained in BS EN 50518, BS 9518, BS 8591 and BS 5979.
 An RVRC might be referred to as an ARC or a monitoring centre in other standards.
 For the purposes of this British Standard, the term RVRC is used throughout.

 This British Standard recognizes two key types of system (Type A and Type A+) with different recommendations dependent on the levels of risk.
-Table 1 summarizes the key differences to assist with the user's understanding.
+Below is a summary table of the key differences to assist with the user's understanding.